bradgranath2/DeGoogYourself/README.md

 Ideally, try the oldest initial version first, since it is usually the most stable.

-I chose a OnePlus Nord N200.
+I chose an unlocked OnePlus Nord N200.
 I'm currently a version behind (19.1), since, although considered "stable", the current build (20.0) has problems with BlueTooth, phone calls, and reading from the sd card.
 It's a good idea to wait for that ".1" if you care about actually being able to use your phone vs. just-testing-things-out.

 # Backup
 If you're coming from a device that you're currently daily driving, here are some good things to backup.